 - Add net income for the current year (from your income statement).

-- Subtract any dividends paid to shareholders.
+- Subtract any dividends paid to shareholders during the period.

 Using outsourced bookkeeping services can simplify this with monthly reporting and automated tracking.